mathieuher/RetroSki/readme.md

   </tr>
 </table>

-### Performance
+### **Performance Tips**
-RetroSki is designed to run smoothly on any modern device with an updated browser.<br>
+Retro-Ski is optimized to run smoothly on any modern device with an up-to-date browser.
-If you encounter performance issues, try reloading the game first.<br>
+If you experience lag, try refreshing the game.
-For further performance improvements, consider disabling particles and other game objects in the game settings.
+For better performance, consider disabling particles and other heavy game objects in the settings.

-### Crash
+### **Crash Recovery**
-If the game crashes, try resetting and erasing all content via the game setup menu to reload the original content.
+In case of a crash, try resetting the game via the settings menu to reload the original content and keep shredding!

-## 👷‍♂️ What's next ?
+## 👷‍♂️ **What’s Next?**
+Check out our **roadmap** to see the exciting features coming soon!
-<a href="roadmap.md">Draft of a roadmap</a>
+<a href="roadmap.md">Draft of the roadmap</a>

-## ❤️ Support the project
+## ❤️ **Support the Project**
-Be sure to enjoy your time on the mountain with us 😃<br>
+Enjoying your time on the slopes?
+Help us keep improving the game!
-Feel free to support the project or upgrading to a premium account 🙏 :
+Consider supporting the project or upgrading to a premium account. 🙏
 <a href="https://donate.stripe.com/7sIaGu2wO52K9S8aEE">Support the project via Stripe</a>

-## ⚫ Developer guide
+## ⚫ **Developer Guide**
-1. Run `yarn install` to install dependencies
+1. Run `yarn install` to install dependencies.
-2. Run `yarn start` to start in local!
+2. Run `yarn start` to start locally and begin your development journey.
-3. Have fun!
+3. And most importantly, **have fun!**